pduhamel2/pduhamel2.github.io/personal-projects/phils-bakery/README.md

 ============================

 ## Project Description:
 I made this fictional web page to practice and demonstrate my new knowledge of advanced CSS, Sass with SCSS, and CSS Grid.
+Created June 2019.

 ## Dependencies:
 * Internet Browser.